PattersonWeedLab/IWGC_annotation_pipeline/README.md

 # Current annotation pipeline of the International Weed Genomics Consortium ([IWGC](https://www.weedgenomics.org/))
 **Authors: [Dr. Nathan D. Hall](https://github.com/NDHall) (Developer), [Nicholas A. Johnson](https://github.com/Scrumpis) (Documentation), and Dr. Eric L. Patterson (P.I.)**
 **GitHub Repo: [IWGC_annotation_pipeline](https://github.com/PattersonWeedLab/IWGC_annotation_pipeline)**

+First, repeat regions were annotated using RepeatModeler (version 2.0.2) and then masked using RepeatMasker (version 4.1.2;
+http://www.repeatmasker.org) and bedtools52 473 (version 2.30.0) as a measure of data reduction before further annotation.
+IsoSeq reads were then mapped to both repeat-masked genomes using Minimap253 474 (version 475 2.24) to determine sites of transcription.
+The resulting Sequence Alignment Map (SAM) files were converted into Binary Alignment Map (BAM) files using the SAMtools54 476 (version 1.11) view command 477 before being collapsed using cDNA Cupcake (version 28.0; https://github.com/Magdoll/cDNA_Cupcake).
+478 The genomes, collapsed cDNA Cupcake outputs, repeat libraries from RepeatModeler and a protein 479 FASTA file from a close relative, Eleusine corocana (Phytozome genome ID: 560), were fed into MAKER55 480 (version 3.01.04) to predict the genomic coordinates of putative gene models.
+Genes that 496 produced proteins under 32 amino acids long were removed from further annotation with only the longest 497 proteins from each gene and unique untranslated regions (UTRs) used for functional annotation.

 ## Summary of Structural Annotation

 ### 1. Handling Repeats
+* Repeat regions are annotated using RepeatModeler (versions of all programs in [Dependencies](##-dependencies) section).

+* Annotated repeat regions are masked with RepeatMasker (version 4.1.2) to reduce the computational burden of further analysis.

+* bedtools (version 2.30.0) is used to soft mask the genome with the output of RepeatMasker.

 ### 2, Map Isoseq Reads to Masked Genome
 #### minimap2 alignment